 The important thing to keep in mind is your child’s abilities.
 Some toddlers might love a realistic-looking toy violin, while others will enjoy the fun features of an obvious toy.

 It might be wise to look for an intermediate violin if your child is advancing quickly.
-These are of a better quality than the student types.
+These are of better quality than the student-types.
 The pegs and chin rest are usually made of ebony or similar materials.

 Further elements to consider:

 - Synthetic core strings: These are easier to play than steel.

 - The correct size: a violin that’s too big can’t be played comfortably.

 - A good tonewood, such as spruce or maple (source).